Followers

 Managing Defeat

 With the signing of the Treaty of Paris, London recalled General Henry Clinton and sent Carleton to replace him as commander-in-chief in North America.
-He was there to manage defeat by enforcing the peace treaty provisions.
-Carleton ensured an orderly process and fought for the rights and interests of the remaining Loyalists and British supporting former slaves in the colonies.
-He refused to evacuate the last British garrison in New York until all Loyalist refugees were safely ensconced in Québec and Nova Scotia.
+His role was to manage the aftermath of defeat by enforcing the provisions of the peace treaty.
+Carleton ensured an orderly process and advocated for the rights and interests of the remaining Loyalists and British supporters of former slaves in the colonies.
+He refused to evacuate the last British garrison in New York until all Loyalist refugees were safely settled in Québec and Nova Scotia.

 The Peer

 In 1783, he was named the 1st Baron Dorchester when he sailed back to England.
-But once again, London needed his administrative skills in North America.
-In 1786 he returned for another stint as Governor-in-Chief of North America – Canada and the various maritime provinces.
+However, London once again required his administrative skills in North America.
+In 1786, he returned for another term as Governor-in-Chief of North America – Canada and the various maritime provinces.

 Governor-in-Chief

 He looked toward the economic development of the colonies.
-To this end, he deliberately misinterpreted the British ban on American imports to allow commerce with the American West.
-The ban would only apply to seaports.
+To this end, he purposefully misinterpreted the British ban on American imports to facilitate commerce with the American West.
+The ban would apply only to seaports.

 1st Baron Dorchester

-Carleton was the force behind dividing the colony into Upper Canada (Ontario) and Lower Canada (Quebec) with their own assemblies and set forth the plan for British governance of all of its North American possessions.
+Carleton was instrumental in dividing the colony into Upper Canada (Ontario) and Lower Canada (Quebec), each with its own assembly, and he outlined the plan for British governance over all of its North American possessions.

 Carlton's Canada